22by7-raikar/RBE595-Hands-On-Autonomous-Aerial-Robotics/Alohomora/README.md

+Clone the repository

 # Phase 1

-1. Clone the repository
-2. In `cfg.yaml` Adjust the file paths acording to storage location
+1. In `cfg.yaml` Adjust the file paths acording to storage location
-3. Navigate into the Phase 1 folder
+2. Navigate into the Phase 1 folder
-4. In your Terminal run; `python Wrapper.py`
+3. In your Terminal run `python Wrapper.py`

 # Phase 2
 1. Make sure you have blender